metangdude101/ShreyDatta_BlueStampPortfolio/index.md

 ## Summary

 The first milestone for my OpenAI Camera was its assembly and installing CircuitPython on it.
-The board had an enclosure that had the LEDs to add camera flash, and CircuitPython was needed to run any complex code on the camera.
+When I got the board, it had a very basic app running on it, and its enclosure came seperately.
+I had to screw on both sides of the enclosure, and connect the camera to my laptop to install CircuitPython on it.

 ## Challenges